foster55f/Top-Movies/README.md

 ## Project Overview:

-This was an App done with to enable a user to navigate through a Movies App while only using the Arrow keys left/right and up/down.
+This is an app where users can browse for top movies for the past couple years and genres.
+In this ppp a user can navigate through the movies app while only using the arrow keys left/right and up/down.
 Up/Down enables a user to scroll between movie shelves while the left/right keys scroll through individual movies on a specific genre shelf.
+Once inside a page with movie details, a user can use the Enter button to toggle between favoriting a movie or removing it as a favorite.
+A user can then press Escape to leave the movie details page and go back to the movie shelves.
+Once a user is back browsing through different movie shelves, the user can see a heart on movie cards that they had favorited.
+They will also see a new movie shelf with their favorite movies.

 ## Setup: